freenas/freenas-docs/userguide/storage.rst

 unchecking them.
 However, a service that is not restarted might not be able to access the unlocked volume.

-**Download Key:** downloads a backup copy of the GELI encryption key.
+**Download Key:** download a backup copy of the GELI encryption key.
 The encryption key is saved to the client system, not on the %brand% system.
-You will be prompted to input the password used to access the
-%brand% administrative GUI before selecting the directory in which to store the key.
-Since the GELI encryption key is separate from the
-%brand% configuration database, **it is highly recommended to make a backup of the key.
+The %brand% administrative password must be entered, then the directory in which to store the key is chosen.
+Since the GELI encryption key is separate from the %brand% configuration database, **it is highly recommended to make a backup of the key.
 If the key is ever lost or destroyed and there is no backup key, the data on the disks is inaccessible.**

-**Encryption Re-key:** generates a new GELI encryption key.
+**Encryption Re-key:** generate a new GELI encryption key.
 Typically this is only performed when the administrator suspects that the current key may be compromised.
 This action also removes the current passphrase.